Get answers to frequently asked questions about switching from QuickBooks Desktop to QuickBooks Online.

 You can have multiple companies under your QuickBooks Online account.
-You’ll need a paid subscription for each company, but you use the same sign-in information for all of them.
+Each company you add needs to be a separate paid subscription.
+But you'll access them all with the same login info.
 Here's how to add or create a new company.

-Can I subscribe, then change my plan later?
+Can I subscribe, then choose another plan later?

 What's the difference between FIFO and average cost inventory methods?

-QuickBooks Desktop uses Average Costing to track inventory costing, while QuickBooks Online uses First-In, First-Out (FIFO).
+QuickBooks Desktop uses Average Costing to track inventory costing.
+In QuickBooks Online, things are a little different.
+QuickBooks Online uses First-In, First-Out (FIFO).

 How will changing inventory methods impact my business?